raulcanodev/portfolio-2024/src/content/blog/wordpress-custom-field-to-query-by-weekly-views.md

 slug: wordpress-custom-field-to-query-by-weekly-views
 category: "WordPress"
 ---
+How can I filter posts by weekly views in WordPress without external plugins?
+To achieve this, we will be working with custom fields and the WordPress CRON event.

 WordPress allows you to create new meta_keys for your posts.
 This is useful when you want to store additional information about your posts.
-In this article, we will create a new custom field to store the weekly views of a post and query them.

-Claro, aquí tienes el artículo estructurado de manera más clara y concisa para que el usuario pueda copiar el código rápidamente sin necesidad de leer demasiado.
+By the other hand the WordPress CRON event allows you to schedule events to run at specific times.
+In this case, we will use it to reset the daily views counter every day, store the daily views in a weekly array, and calculate the total weekly views.

 ---

-## 1. Add a New Custom Field
+## 1. Add a New Custom Field to Store Daily Views

 We can add a new custom field in different ways.
 Without code by using the plugin ACF (Advanced Custom Fields) or with code.
 In this case, we will use code.